 One of the most challenging and rewarding results come whenyou take pictures of people.
 Whether it’s a portrait or a candid shot, getting great photos of people takes skill, patience, and practice.
 Here are some tips to help you take better pictures of people.

-1. Research and Gather Inspiration in a Mood Board
+1. Take Pictures of People: Research and Gather Inspiration in a Mood Board

 Check out Pinterest and Instagram for portraits that inspire you.
 Creating a mood board is also a good idea when researching.

 Once you gather images of people that you like, begin to inspect them and take them apart.

 What was the lighting like?
 What type of lighting did they use?
 How is the subject posing?
 Are they standing, sitting, how are their arms posed?